 The DNS historical handling records contains the number of DNS responses, which were decided to forward to the UE, with respect to the given EAS IP address or FQDN.

-Editor's note: It is FFS how to create/manage the DNS historical records for a case where the DNS response contains multiple IP addresses.
+NOTE: If the DNS response contains multiple IP addresses, the EASDF can generate records for all the IP addressed or choose one of them to be recorded and reported to the SMF based on the local configuration.

-Editor's note: Details on whether and how DNS historical records collected at EASDF can represent the EAS load is FFS.
+NOTE: The DNS historical records for a given IP address can represent an expectation of an EAS instance’s load, approximately.

 2. The EASDF reports the DNS historical handling records as the estimated EAS load information to the SMF.

 3. A DNS query is sent to the EASDF after the DNS historical handling records is created, and the EASDF receives the DNS Response including multiple EAS IP addresses determined by the DNS system.